godderis/Paleoclim-CNRS.github.io/_tools/IPSL_config.md

 ### Coupled Model

 Once you have the 1 year-length [LMDZOR](#lmdzor) simulation you can know run a coupled simulation.
-But before being able to launch it you will need to create restart for the OASIS coupler.
+But before being able to launch it you will need to create restart files for the OASIS coupler.

 #### Create file for OASIS

-- If it does not exist create a directory on your $CCCWORKDIR where you will generates the files ($CCCWORKDIR/BC_IPSLCM5A2) then download the CPLRESTART routines using a svn
+- If it does not exist create a directory on your $CCCWORKDIR where you will generates the files ($CCCWORKDIR/BC_IPSLCM5A2) then download the CPLRESTART routines using a svn.

 The CPLRESTART directory should contains 5 files :

    - README.txt
    -	FillOceRestart.py is used to add missing variables in the OASIS restarts
    - Nemo.py is used with FillOceRestart.py
    -	CreateRestartOce4Oasis.bash is used to create atmosphee restart for OASIS
    -	CreateRestartAtm4Oasis.bash is used to create ocean restart for OASIS

 In most of the case you will only need to create restart for the atmosphere :
  - Copy the histmth.nc file from the corresponding LMDZOR simulation